• Services

 As we look ahead, the Board will be tasked with the challenge of formulating and implementing these regulations within 180 days of the effective date.
 However, a delay in this process won't impede cannabis businesses from operating.
 In essence, as the cannabis industry continues to flourish, these guidelines and regulations are instrumental in ensuring safety, quality, and trust.
 It's imperative for all stakeholders, from producers to consumers, to acquaint themselves with the forthcoming cannabis laws in Pennsylvania.

-If you are currently operating a cannabis business in Pennsylvania, or are planning to do so, please do not hesitate to reach out to me at bsheppard@norris-law.com to ensure you are compliant with PA law.
+If you are currently operating a cannabis business in Pennsylvania, or are planning to do so, please do not hesitate to reach out to our attorneys in our Cannabis Law Practice Group.

 Visit Profile